logiquants/Logiquants-Website/content/blog/3-10-22-tsla-s-failing-fundamentals.md

 type = ""

 +++
 $TSLA remains one of the most speculative & overvalued stocks in this current NASDAQ bear market.
 Currently, the stock is trading at $813, & its P/E is 165 (Healthy levels are 20-25).
-With rates rising, the days of high PE valuations is coming to an end rather quickly.
+With rates rising, the days of high PE valuations are coming to an end rather quickly.

 If TSLA was trading $100, its PE would be a healthy 20-- Which is ultimately where I see this going.